-Νο Item Action
+Νο ltem Action

 System being backed up Data Classification: Business critical data

 Server role: File and print server

-Backup Selection The data required to be backed up is determined and identified by the owner of the data set on this server.
+Backup Selection The data required to be backed up is determined andidentified by the owner of the data set on this server.
 Media used Network Attached StorageNo data encryption enabled Backup Schedule Daily backups: Runs Monday - Friday from 18:00 -23:00

-Weekly backupper Diversion Cating Weekly backups: Runs every Saturday from 18:00 - 23:00 • Monthly backups: Runs on the last Saturday of the month from 18:00 - 23:00 and replaces the Weekly backup for this scheduled period.
-Yearly backup: Is manually run after financial yearend Data Retention Daily backups: Media set is retained for 2 weeks Weekly backups: Media set is retained for 1 month Monthly backup: Media set is retained for 1 year Yearly backup: Media set is retained for 5 years Offsite Storage • All media is moved and stored offsite at a secured facility after the successful completion of the backup.
+Weekly backups: Runs every Saturday from 18:00 - 23:00 Monthly backups: Runs on the last Saturday of the month from 18:00 - 23:00 and replaces the Weekly backup for this scheduled period.
+Yearly backup: Is manually run after financial yearend Data Retention Daily backups: Media set is retained for 2 weeks Weekly backups: Media set is retained for 1 month Monthly backup: Media set is retained for 1 year Yearly backup: Media set is retained for 5 years Offsite Storage (cloud) All data is moved and stored on a cloud at a secured facility after the successful completion of the backup.
 The same facilitator providing the offsite storage, is used to provide transport of the media to the secure site.
-Data Backup Owner The backup is monitored and media is inserted on adaily basis by 2 identified onsite contacts.
+Data Backup Owner • The backup is monitored and media is inserted daily by 2 identified onsite contacts.